MichaelMichaelsen/drpodcast/README.md

 If a podcast already has been downloaded it will not be downloaded again.

 ## Todo
-Introduce a list of podcast to select.
+* Introduce a list of podcast to select.
+* Make a Windows binary of the tool